top of page

 angelina k.

-Angelina is from a Ukrainian village not far from Belarus, where Russian troops first began their attacks in what would eventually be known locally as the "big" war or the full-scale war that began 24 February, 2022.
+Angelina is from a Ukrainian village not far from Belarus, where Russian troops first began their attacks in what would eventually be known locally as the "big" wa the full-scale conflict that began 24 February 2022.
 She and her family heard the sounds of war long before others understood their new reality.
-In this episode, she talks about life as a young adult in Ukraine, and the hopes she has for herself and her motherland.
+In this episode, Angelina talks about life as a young adult in Ukraine and the hopes she has for herself and her motherland.

 volodymyr and